chrisrzhou/dev/README.md

 # Mac OSX Developer Environment Setup
-This is my Mac OSX Developer Environment setup and a number of software packages that I use :)
+This is my Mac OSX Developer Environment setup and a number of software packages that I use. :)

 ## Applications
-I use `iTerm + vim` for most of my work and `Atom` editor when working with many files and Javascript frontend work :)
+I use `iTerm + vim` for most of my work and `Atom` editor when working with many files and Javascript frontend work. :)

 ### iTerm
 - [Themes](http://iterm2colorschemes.com) (Solarized Darcula Higher Contrast)